bleak-ai/bleak/library/README.md

 # BleakAI - Dynamic Question Renderer Library

-A powerful, flexible React library for rendering dynamic question components.
-BleakAI allows you to register custom UI components and dynamically render them based on question types, making it perfect for surveys, forms, chatbots, and interactive questionnaires.
+A simple, straightforward React library for rendering dynamic question components.
+Define your question types once and use them directly in both React frontend and API backend.

 ## Features

-- 🎨 **Component Registry**: Register any React component for specific question types
+- 🎯 **Simple**: Just define your components and descriptions - no complex setup
-- 🔄 **Dynamic Rendering**: Automatically select and render the right component based on question type
+- 🔄 **Dynamic Rendering**: Automatically render the right component based on question type
+- 🌍 **Framework Agnostic**: Works with any React components
+- 🚀 **Backend Ready**: Use descriptions directly in your API/AI prompting
+- 📝 **TypeScript Support**: Full type safety and IntelliSense
 - 🪝 **React Hooks**: Easy-to-use hooks for state management
-- 🌍 **Context Provider**: Share renderer configuration across your app
-- 📝 **TypeScript Support**: Full type safety and IntelliSense
-- 🔧 **Configurable**: Customize behavior with options, fallbacks, and logging
-- 🚀 **Lightweight**: Minimal dependencies, tree-shakeable

 ## Installation